 If your child will be 4 years old by December 31, 2020, then they will be ready to start Kindergarten in September 2020.
 You can register anytime by visiting your local OCSB school, but the OCSB reserves a special week every January for Kindergarten Registration Week in our schools.
 Our registration page will tell you everything you need to know about starting this exciting new journey.

-Our kindergarten classrooms embrace self-regulation techniques to help children recognize their own emotional state throughout the day.
 When children are learning through play, they are also interacting with others and experiencing a wide range of emotions each day.
 We believe it is crucial that young children be given the tools to help understand these changes and how their emotional state affects their well-being.

-Our children help design our classrooms
+Why our children help design our classrooms